PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ### Follow the Line

 To follow the line, we used simple ```if``` statements to adjust the robot’s path.
-The two line sensors detected when the robot moved too far off-center of the white line; we used a conditional to move the robot left or right when the line sensors’ values passed a certain threshold indicating they were over the white tape.
+The two line sensors detected when the robot moved too far off-center of the white line.
+We used a conditional to move the robot left or right when the line sensors’ values passed a certain threshold indicating they were over the white tape, and had it move straight forward when both sensors detected white tape at an intersection.

 #### Code snippet for following the line
 ```cpp